 Chiang Mai is both a natural and cultural destination.
 There are so many places to see in and surrounding the city that you’ll have to plan well to fit them all in.
 That’s why I highly recommend you to hire your own Budget Car and explore this gorgeous destination at your own pace.

-Next week, I will continue to share with you my little adventure in Chiang Mai and around.
-So stay tuned for more!
 Have you been to Chiang Mai or Thailand before?
 Share with us your experience and inspire others to travel longer, better and smarter!
+Before you go, here’s a video I made for my 6-day trip in Chiang Mai.
+Watch and disover the best!

 Be an Invest Travel Player